RigSri/FinWise/README.md

 ## 👨‍💻 About the Creator

 **Hrige Srivastava**
-Student | AI Minor IIT ROPAR
+Student IIT Ropoar | AI Minor
 Passionate about using AI to solve real-world problems, especially in education and financial inclusion.

 **Why I Built This:**